 - Students may take up to 16 credit hours in any one semester without requiring pre-approval from the MSW Program Director.

 - Students in the Advanced Standing program must complete a minimum of 45 credit hours.

 - Students in the two-year program must complete a minimum of 60 credit hours.

 - Students must earn a passing grade of C+ or better.

 - Students must maintain a cumulative 3.0 GPA in order to be in good academic standing.

 Types of Practicum Placements:

-Schools; community-based programs serving the resettlement, acculturation, health, and/or mental health needs of refugees and immigrants; social services agencies abroad (possible by special arrangement).
+Schools; community-based programs serving the physical and mental health needs of refugees and immigrants; social services agencies abroad (possible by special arrangement).